Another Place (Hiroshima album)

-Another Place is the fourth studio album released by American jazz band Hiroshima, released in 1985 by Epic Records.
+Another Place is the fourth studio album by American jazz band Hiroshima, released in 1985 by Epic Records.
 The album was notably the first gold record released by the band and was on the Billboard jazz chart for over a year.

 Reception

 Billboard referred the album as an "interesting, though rather lightweight, brand of pop/fusion."
-Meanwhile, Allmusic rated the album two stars out of five.
+AllMusic rated the album two stars out of five.

 Track listing

 Album Cover

-The photograph on the album cover depicts a beach with two pegs stuck in the sand and wire wrapped around them.
+The photograph on the album cover depicts a beach with two pegs stuck in the sand and wire appearing as though it connects them to a sea stack in the distance.
 It was taken by John Pfahl in 1975 and is titled "Triangle, Bermuda."